bhisaac/5eFP/5eFP-SRD.md

 At certain levels, your class upgrades give you the Ability Score Improvement feature.
 You can forgo taking that feature to take a feat of your choice instead.
 You can take each feat only once, unless the feat’s description says otherwise and you can only gain one feat per level.

 You must meet any prerequisite specified in a feat to take that feat.
 If you ever lose a feat’s prerequisite, you can’t use that feat until you regain the prerequisite.
-For example, the Grappler feat requires you to have a STR of +1 or higher.
-If your STR is reduced below +1 somehow—perhaps by a withering curse—you can’t benefit from the Grappler feat until your STR is restored.
+For example, the Otherworldly Invocation feat requires you to have the spellcasting or pact magic feature.
+If your spellcasting or pact magic feature is suppressed or removed—perhaps by a dead magic zone—you can’t benefit from the Otherworldly Invocation feat until your the prerequisite is restored.

 Some feats can be upgraded.
 If the option to upgrade is available, the upgrades are listed at the end of the feat's description.